-Transfer credit is not granted for Personal Evangelism (32100) and Introduction to Missiology (32960).
+Transfer credit for Personal Evangelism (32100) and Introduction to Missiology (32960) is only granted if taken at one of the other SBC seminaries.
 Exceptions to this policy must be approved by the dean or associate dean of the Billy Graham School.